Diksha0510/sicsr-chatbot/README.md

 # **SICSR Chatbot**

 ### **Description**
-It is a chatbot made using Rasa (python library), using ML to allow users to interact with chatbot to get details about the college.
+It is a chatbot made using Rasa (python library which eases the process of creating a chatbot), to allow users to interact with chatbot to get details about the college.

 ### **Technologies In Use**
 * Python
 * Rasa - Python Library
 <!-- To add more technologies use the same format! -->

-**Number of member/s required:** 2
+**Number of member/s required:** 0

 **Start Date:**  13-07-2020